01 The Problem

 However, a culture of self-sufficiency has been encouraged which leads to a delay in asking for help, leading to lost time as members use less than optimal resources.

 Now that we had completed our first round of user research, we were able to present our findings to senior members of the CS team and devise a plan for moving forward.
-We knew that we could take much of existing knowledge resources, but create a for more navigable experience.
+We knew that we could consolidate many existing knowledge resources into a more navigable experience.

 Thanks for looking!